Manji (Blade of the Immortal): Fictional character biography

 Shortly after his encounter with Kuroi Sabato, Manji is dragged to the house of a painter by the name of Master Sori.
 Sori is a long-time friend of Rin's family, and she hopes to convince him to lend his sword to her cause.
 Manji's no frills blunt manners clash with Sori's more refined and cultured attitude almost instantly and the two exchange verbal jabs at each other several time.
 At first Sori refuses stating that a humble artist would be of no use, then Rin reveals that she knows the truth behind Sori, that he is not just a painter but a member of Shogunates secret police.
 This revelation leaves both Sorii and Manji stunned, but again he refuses, this time citing shame at how tainted his sword is due to the various illegal and immoral acts his used it in over the years.
 Manji sees right this facade and eventually gets Sori to admit that he just cannot be bothered to risk his life while all he wants to do is paint.
 The two exchange insults again and almost come to blows at one point.
 The encounter ends with Manji storming off in a huff leaving Rin to spend the night in Sori's place.
 Together, Manji and Rin battle off the Itto Ryu horde and seem to be in control of the situation until Hage ensnares Manji in an elaborate trap.
 He forces Manji back against a tree which is covered in a netting of rusty hooks, which sink into Manji's back and hold him there while Hage turns his attention to Rin.

-Manji reappears in the present of the Marvel Comics series Spider-Gwen vol. 2 by Jason Latour and Robbi Rodriguez, depicted as the Earth-65 version of Wolverine and dubbed the Immortal Mr. Murderhands.